frauhottelmann/daloradius-docker/README.md

 * versions correspond to Daloradius verisons
 * the tags are prefixed by the platform
-* right now I build amd64 and aarch64
+* right now I build amd64, aarch64 and armhf

 ## Environment variables